Menu

 • They are able to use non-fiction books for research

-We recognise the fact that we have a wide range of children within our classes, and so we provide suitable learning opportunities for all children by offering a variety of different ICE Zone activities for pupils within KS1 and LKS2, as well as providing differentiated work within years 5 and 6.
+We recognise the fact that we have a wide range of children within our classes, and so we provide suitable learning opportunities for all children by providing differentiated work within KS1 and KS2.

 The role of the teacher should include: